-Wallabag has a prebuilt Docker image, but that is not made for the architecture of the Raspberry Pi 3.
-Fortunately, Wallabag also shares the Dockerfile used to make the image on GitHub.
+Wallabag has a prebuilt Docker image, but that is not for the architecture of the Raspberry Pi 3.
+Fortunately, Wallabag also share the Dockerfile used to make the image on GitHub.
 Only a few steps are necesarry to build the image yourself.

 Clone the repository with the Wallabag Dockerfile: